 This course will focus on multicultural marketing using the cultures that have been a major part of Chicago in the past and that are reshaping its future.
 The City of Chicago and its people will be a resource for interactive learning and active engagement with the subject matter.
 Students will look at the ways different cultures use the principles of marketing to present themselves to the mainstream culture and the ways marketers can successfully reach these communities.
 Lectures will be supplemented by a trip to relevant neighborhoods, visits to cultural centers and museums, and meals to experience and learn both food customs and table manners.
-Course fee required.
+Field trips required.
+Additional cost for field trips.